-- Can I still pause specific Categories and/or Profiles manually?
+- Can I Still Pause Specific Categories And Profiles Manually?

 Seasonal Categories are just like normal Categories, except they're only active between the dates that you set.

-This is useful if, for example, you have an event, time-sensitive campaign, or marketing around public holidays like Christmas, Easter, Halloween, etc.
+This is useful if, for example, you have an event, a time-sensitive campaign, or you are marketing around public holidays like Christmas, Easter, Halloween, etc.